Make a choropleth map with Mapbox part 1: create a style with Mapbox Studio

 On the original Leaflet map, the data is styled based on the population density:

-After you’ve created all of your layers, your map should look something like this:
+After you’ve created and styled your layer, your map should look something like this:

 Everything is looking pretty great, except for one thing: the labels are underneath the data!
 One of the coolest things about the Mapbox Studio style editor is that you can reorder any of the elements of the map, which means you can put labels on top of your data.

-To make the boundaries between states more visible, you can move the Administrative boundaries group above the Population density group in the layer list.
+To make the boundaries between states more visible, you can move the Administrative boundaries group above the statedata layer in the layer list.
 You may also want to move the Water layers.

 Publish the style